 I could see the old CRT computer monitors flickering, all the way to up to 75Hz.
 It looked like an unstable pool of water, with a bright white line running very fast from the bottom of the screen to the top (or vice-versa).
 I was surprised that most people could not see it.
 Meanwhile, the CRT television made a strange high pitched sound so I knew when it was switched on, even when it was muted and I was sitting in the next room.

-I only ate certain foods that I eventually call "safe mode" foods.
+I only ate certain foods that I eventually call “safe mode” foods.
 These are simply foods that did not evoke any negative reaction in me, and which can be consumed without much physical effort.
 For instance, prawns taste yucky and removing their shells require much effort.
 Squid looks and tastes strange.
 Jelly has a strange texture.
-Over time, I learnt to reject any new food, since new food is very likely to evoke negative reactions.
+Over time, I learned to reject any new food, since new food is very likely to evoke negative reactions.

-I have no interest in good tasting food, since I had a poor sense of taste and could not appreciate the subtle mix of flavors and sensations.
-In the school canteen, I chose a stall that is cheap, has "safe mode" food and shortest queues.
+I had no interest in good tasting food since I had a poor sense of taste and could not appreciate the subtle mix of flavors and sensations.
+In the school canteen, I chose a stall that is cheap, has “safe mode” food and shortest queues.
 I detest eating bony fish since I must spend an hour or more excavating fish bones.
 Sorting the bones out while chewing the food was like the mystical gung-fu in ancient Chinese drama shows; impossible for me to learn and use.
 My dream was to be able to photosynthesize like plants or recharge myself from the electric socket so that I do not need to waste time to bother with eating.

-This meant that I must use my eyesight to guide even simple actions like pouring water into glass.
+This meant that I must use my eyesight to guide even simple actions like pouring water into a glass.
 If I was distracted, I would pour too much water or my hand will move too much and spill water onto the table.

 I have no idea what I should prepare myself for in the future, so I relied on rigid habits and timetables to give me an anchor.
 With this information, I can prepare myself to experience what is prescribed to me.
 [When I have finished with my work, I have no idea what to do except to prepare myself to accept the next task.]
 If the future deviates from these “predictions”, I felt extremely uncomfortable.
 To me, the future is like the fixed past, except that I have yet to experience it.
 [I am sure we will all feel uncomfortable if we noticed that our history is constantly changing.]
 I had no idea that I lived in time, although I could measure the passage of time with watches.

-I was sleepwalking most of the time and did not knew that I exist.
+I was sleepwalking most of the time and did not know that I exist.
 In Secondary 3, when I became aware of my own self-existence, I started to distinguish between the past, present and future.
 My past existed in chronological order.
 My future was uncertain and many things could happen.
-However I have no idea what is likely to happen and what is not.
+However, I have no idea what is likely to happen and what is not.
 An alien invasion, a terrorist atomic bomb attack on Singapore or encountering a hungry tiger that just escaped from the zoo are just as likely to happen as encountering a rainy day or having runny nose.

 Thus, every moment in life held unexpected surprises, including those which could end my life.
 I aimed to prepare myself for all these possible scenarios by greatly expanding my knowledge.
 The anxiety I felt about all these scenarios carried over from day to night.
 At night, I tossed and turned in my bed for hours, thinking about what to do for every conceivable scenario I face.